HakimiX/docker-infrastructure/README.md

 5. The Worker watches Redis for new indices that show up.
 Anytime a new index shows up in Redis, the Worker is going to pull that value out and calculate the Fibonacci value for it and store the calculated value back in Redis.
+> Over the top complicated solution for calculating a Fibonacci number.
+> The purpose is to implement a multicontainer deployment.